MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Removing-Objects-from-the-Pipeline--Where-Object-.md

 ---
 description: The Where-Object cmdlet allows you to filter objects that are passed on the pipeline. ms.date: 12/08/2022
-title: Removing Objects from the Pipeline Where Object
+title: Removing objects from the pipeline
 ---
-# Removing Objects from the Pipeline (Where-Object)
+# Removing objects from the pipeline

 In PowerShell, you often generate and pass along more objects to a pipeline than you want.
 You can specify the properties of particular objects to display using the `Format-*` cmdlets, but this